MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/supported-customizations.md

 - Add subgrids on the Conversation form and view data for related tables in the subgrid.
 - Load the **Customer summary** form as an application tab instead of an anchor tab in a session.
 - Edit existing forms in the following ways:
-  - Add custom columns and allow saving of custom and standard columns on the form except some of the [logical column names](#logical-column-names).
+  - Add custom columns and allow saving of custom and standard columns on the form except some of the logical column names listed in the **Logical column names** section that follows.
   - Add custom controls.
-However, we recommend that you don't use custom controls to update standard columns listed in [Logical column names](#logical-column-names).
+However, we recommend that you don't use custom controls to update standard columns listed in **Logical column names**.
 Omnichannel for Customer Service overwrites updates to these columns when the conversation ends.
   - Add canvas apps, web resources and external website controls.
   - Modify the form layout, resize controls, and create tabs and sections.
   - Edit the quick view for customers and cases.